 In October 2017, I signed the Bicycle Friendly Delaware Act, which reforms the Rules of the Road regarding interactions between motorists and bicyclists.
-Delaware’s new rules now require motorists to change lanes when passing bicyclists (when lanes are too narrow for side-by-side sharing), forbid motorists from maliciously honking at bicyclists, permit bicyclists to safely yield at stop signs and to ride two abreast, eliminate the requirement for bicyclists to always ride far to the right as well as other safety improvements.
+Delaware’s rules now require motorists to change lanes when passing bicyclists (when lanes are too narrow for side-by-side sharing), forbid motorists from maliciously honking at bicyclists, permit bicyclists to safely yield at stop signs (often referred to as the “Delaware Yield”) and to ride two abreast eliminating the requirement for bicyclists to always ride far to the right, as well as other safety improvements.

 Improving the safety and convenience of bicycling has many advantages.
 It encourages people to get more exercise.
 It reduces fuel consumption and vehicles emissions that harm human health and the environment, ad it enables people to enjoy the scenic beauty of our wonderful state.

-I look forward to seeing you on the road.
+I look forward to seeing you on the road,